Programme/Approved Electives for 2020/21

 Scientific posterStudents individually complete an A3 poster, which requires engagement with, and presentation and analyses of, open-access sea-level data (annual tide gauge records), available from the Permanent Service for Mean Sea Level.2: Open Book Assessment weighted 50%

-Take away, open-book, timed constrained essayStudents have a three-week period in which to complete an essay of up to 2000 words.
+Take away, open-book, timed constrained essayStudents have a two-week period in which to complete an essay of up to 2000 words.
 Students select ONE essay title from a list of SIX.
 Essay titles are unseen until the time of their release.
 Students can make use of any resources available to them (e.g., class notes, journal literature text books etc).
 Essays are required to be accompanied by a reference list.
 Examples of the types of essay question students will encounter will be provided throughout the module.